 Family holidays to Japan

-Even if you’ve never travelled here before you’ll be familiar with the iconic scenes of Japan: the almost futuristic neon skyscrapers of Tokyo, avenues of cherry blossom in spring and ruby red maples in autumn, ancient temples, the snow monkeys warming up in hot springs in Yadanaka, the bullet trains linking not just cities, but sometimes it feels like centuries, and painted geishas walking around Kyoto.
+Even if you’ve never travelled here before you’ll be familiar with the iconic scenes of Japan.
+There are the futuristic neon skyscrapers of Tokyo and there are exquisite ancient temples.
+You will see avenues of cherry blossom in spring and ruby red maples in autumn.
+There are snow monkeys warming up in hot springs in Yadanaka and painted geishas walking around Kyoto.
+And there are bullet trains that speed across the country, linking not just cities but also centuries.

 Why take the kids?